All You Need to Know About Inspiring CASTLE GARDENS LISBURN – Northern Ireland

 Councillor Palmer added:

-“I would like to take this opportunity to congratulate the staff that are involved in Castle Gardens for their continued hard work in ensuring this facility is maintained to a high standard for enjoyment by the entire Lisburn community and those who visit the City.”
+“I would like to take this opportunity to congratulate the staff that are involved in Castle Gardens for their continued hard work in ensuring this facility is maintained to a high standard for enjoyment by the entire Lisburn community as part of our heritage and those who visit the City.”

 Activities & Programs

 The Castle Gardens organises year-round events and activities.
 A full educational program for schools is held at Lisburn Castle Gardens.
 As well as seasonal and community events throughout the year.
 Free tours and interactive workshops are also conducted.
-There are a number of displays in the Oriel Gallery throughout the year too.
+The Oriel Gallery hosts a variety of exhibitions throughout the year.

 - Free (parking charges may apply)